ashwin7/gatsby-tech-blog/src/pages/blog/2021-01-31-can-a-single-person-make-facebook-instagram.md

 ---
 templateKey: blog-post
-title: 'Can a single developer make Facebook or Instagram?'
+title: 'Can a single person make Facebook or Instagram?'
 date: 2021-01-31T12:45:39.745Z
 description: Short answer is No and Yes.
 featuredpost: true